myltik/azure-docs.ru-ru/includes/app-service-mobile-ios-authenticate-app.md

 **Objective-C**:

-1. На компьютере Mac откройте файл _QSTodoListViewController.m_ в Xcode и добавьте следующий метод: Измените _google_ на _microsoftaccount_, _twitter_, _facebook_ или _windowsazureactivedirectory_, если вы не используете Google как поставщик удостоверений. Если вы используете Facebook, [потребуется добавить домены Facebook в белый список в приложении](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _QSTodoListViewController.m_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             - (void) loginAndGetData
             {